-At Sidcot we are justifiably proud of our students’ academic record.
-We are equally proud of their social skills, their emotional intelligence, their resilience and their determination to make a difference in the world.
+At Sidcot, we are justifiably proud of our students’ academic record, and we’re equally proud of their social skills, their emotional intelligence, their resilience, and their determination to make a difference in the world.

 It’s no surprise that these personal qualities go together with academic excellence.
 It’s our experience that curiosity and the confidence to enquire fearlessly - to live adventurously, as our Quaker philosophy puts it - leads children to be better motivated and more at ease with themselves as thinkers and learners.
 We don’t cram children at Sidcot, because we don’t have to.
 This is a kind, purposeful place where we educate the whole person for a life of active, responsible citizenship.

-Our excellent exam results and our leavers’ destinations provide further evidence that a broad and balanced education does not have to be at the expense of academic excellence.
+Our excellent exam results and leavers’ destinations provide further evidence that a broad and balanced education does not have to come at the expense of academic excellence.

 An Independent Senior School For Your Child, From The Third Form To The Upper Fifth

 Third Form (Year 7) is the next step on your child’s education journey after their time at Junior School, and our Senior School is here to welcome them - many students join Sidcot from elsewhere at this time, and we focus on nurturing an environment where they can learn and grow together.
 Our Senior Boarding School welcomes students from Year 7 onwards, bringing a whole new dimension to their school experience.

 The Fourth Form (Years 8 and 9) allows a period of consolidation following the settling in period of Third Form.
 It’s a time for further development of students’ independent learning and one that allows exciting discovery and exploration to take place.